siktec-lab/SIKTEC-EPD/README.md

 ## Description
 This library seamlessly integrates Epaper displays with SRAM support and exposes GFX drawing functions. <br />
 Its mainly for using SIKTEC display boards and that features several different EPD drivers which are all included in this library. <br />
-The library is designed to be simple yet very flexible and can be used for any board that is driven by one of the implemented drivers.
+The library is designed to be simple yet very flexible and can be used for any board that is driven by one of the implemented drivers.<br />
+We have included a robust Bitmap library - It supports any (uncompressed) Bitmap which is directly drawn on the EPD.
+You don't need to prep your bitmaps, the library works with any resolution and does the translation on the fly.
 <br />

 <a id="drivers-epd"></a>